 Step 10 – Once you click on Ok, the workbook with changes will get autosaved.
 We can also disable this alert by using some code in VBA, which saves a workbook automatically in a simple way.

 Let’s see how it works:

 These warning messages will come through an application, so we take “Application.DisplayAlerts = False.”
 This means any display alert will not pop out once this line is included in the code.
 But it also important to include a line of “Application.DisplayAlerts = True” as this helps when something important displays alert to pop out.

 Now try to make changes and close the workbook, we can observe that none of the display alerts will pop out, but changes will get saved.
 This operation will help us to save our work though we unexpectedly close the workbook without saving it.

 - Autosave in Excel is a splendid feature that saves time and data by saving it on a periodic basis.

-- As once we enable the autosave in Excel then we can’t close without saving which may mislead though we don’t want to save the data actually.
+- As once we enable the autosave in Excel, we can’t close without saving, which may mislead though we don’t want to save the data.

 - It always monitors the user’s work and updates the changes in content to share point or one drive.

 - It also allows multiple people to edit the document simultaneously.